carbon-language/carbon-lang/docs/project/code_review.md

 to provide context for the reviewer when it isn't obvious from the change
 itself:

-- The problem being solved by the change
+- The problem being solved by the change.
-- Why the approach taken is the best one
+- Why the approach taken is the best one.
-- Any issues, concerns, or shortcomings of the approach
+- Any issues, concerns, or shortcomings of the approach.
-- Any alternatives considered or attempted
+- Any alternatives considered or attempted.
-- Relevant supporting data such as examples or benchmarks
+- Relevant supporting data such as examples or benchmarks.

 Try to anticipate what information the reviewer of your change will need to have in order to be effective.
 Also consider what information someone else will need